isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-08-25-post-Vision 2030 Implementation Begins With SportsCares.md

 8\.
 "Going forward, SportCares can serve as a useful conduit through which it can, on the one hand, harness Singapore's spirit of volunteerism, philanthropy and donor funding, and on the other hand, establish a distribution channel which would ensure that both monetary and non-monetary resources are made available to the various sporting institutions to enable them to run sustainable sporting programmes," said Associate Professor Mohan Menon, President, Singapore Disability Sports Council.

 9\.
-Charitable and interest groups, public and private organisations, as well as members of the community are welcome to join the SportCares Movement by emailing: [sportcares@ssc.gov.sg](mailto:sportcares@ssc.gov.sg).
+Charitable and interest groups, public and private organisations, as well as members of the community are welcome to join the SportCares Movement.

 **New 20th Recommendation Included in Finalised Vision 2030 Report**